gojiplus/get-weather-data/zip2wd_mp/README.md

 	./import-db.sh 2000
 	```

-	The script will download daily weather data (GHCN-Daily) from NOAA server for year 2000 and import to SQLite3 database file (`ghcn_2002.sqlite3`)
+	The script will download daily weather data (GHCN-Daily) from NOAA server for year 2000 and import to SQLite3 database file (e.g. `ghcn_2000.sqlite3`)

 #### Configuration file